liamchampton/golang-twitter-bot-workshop/lab-3.md

 1. Make sure you are logged into to the IBM Cloud via the CLI: `ibmcloud login`

-{% hint style="info" %}
-Note: If you have a federated ID, use `ibmcloud login --sso` to log in to the IBM Cloud CLI.
+> **Note**: If you have a federated ID, use `ibmcloud login --sso` to log in to the IBM Cloud CLI.
 Enter your user name, and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the --sso and succeeds with the --sso option.
-{% endhint %}

 1. Enter your IBM Cloud credentials when prompted
 2. Target Cloud Foundary with IBM Cloud by using: `ibmcloud target --cf`